Notable bets: Cardinals' win hurts bettors on rough weekend

 • The biggest upset of the regular season, according to the point spread, was Old Dominion over Virginia Tech.
 The Monarchs were 28.5-point underdogs when they beat the Hokies 49-35.

-• Trailing North Carolina 58-0 late in the fourth quarter Saturday, East Carolina kicker Jake Verity made a 46-yard field goal as time expired.
+• Trailing NC State 58-0 late in the fourth quarter Saturday, East Carolina kicker Jake Verity made a 46-yard field goal as time expired.
 The Wolfpack won 58-3.
 The over/under was 60.5 or 61 at Las Vegas sportsbooks.

 Boxing: Wilder vs. Fury